Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Mei 2025 05.26.29 UTC
+- WIB: Senin, 12 Mei 2025 06.24.13 UTC
-- WITA: Senin, 12 Mei 2025 06.26.29 UTC
+- WITA: Senin, 12 Mei 2025 07.24.13 UTC
-- WIT: Senin, 12 Mei 2025 07.26.29 UTC
+- WIT: Senin, 12 Mei 2025 08.24.13 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: technology
+Kategori: nature